ViningLab/ViningLab_code/Slurm_scripts/DESeq2/README.md

 - Activate our conda environment
 - Call our R script

+This script is available in this repository and is named `sbatch_DESeq2.sh`.
 Once we have the script we can submit it as follows.

 ```